-The 2022 Android Developer Roadmap — Part1
+The Android Platform: The 2022 Android Developer Roadmap — Part1

 The Android ecosystem is in a constant state of growth: Every day, new libraries and materials are introduced that are designed to accelerate development speed and make our lives as developers easier.